Weglot and CORS Policies

 Whitelisting is the process of informing an element that a specific source, origin, or other element is authorized to perform a particular action.
 This element is then added to a list called a whitelist.

-To deal with the potential issues linked to CORS Policies that you may face, you can contact your host provider and ask to whitelist the following: api.weglot.com, weglot.com, weglot.io, dashboard.weglot.com, and also allow our user-agent WeglotBot/1.0 (compatible; Mozilla/5.0; + https://weglot.com/) related to the Visual Editor.
+To deal with the potential issues linked to CORS Policies that you may face, you can contact your hosting provider (see below) and ask to whitelist the following domains: api.weglot.com, weglot.com, weglot.io, dashboard.weglot.com.
+Please also ask to allow our user-agent Mozilla/5.0 (compatible; WeglotBot/1.0; +https://weglot.com/) related to the Visual Editor and Switcher Editor.

 What is a hosting provider?

-The hosting provider allows individuals or bigger organizations to access resources coming from the Internet through its connection to several servers.
+Hosting providers enable individuals or larger organizations to access resources from the Internet through their connection to multiple servers.

 Thanks to these providers, individuals or organizations can create and deploy their own websites on the World Wide Web.
-They provide storage space, maintain the connection to the Internet, and help manage the website design and database.
+They provide storage space, maintain the connection to the Internet, and assist in managing the website design and database.

-The web hosting provider's users also have access to a DNS (Domain Name System) configuration.
-With this access, they can configure their website to point directly to the hosting provider.
+Many hosting providers also offer domain name management, allowing users to rent and manage their domain names through their DNS (Domain Name System) configuration.
+With this access, they can configure your website to point directly to their hosting provider.

 Some of the well-known web hosting providers include Ionos, GoDaddy, DreamHost, Hostinger, and Bluehost.

-If you continue having trouble with CORS Policies despite the abovementioned solutions, do not hesitate to contact us at support@weglot.com.
+If you continue to experience trouble with CORS Policies despite the solutions above, please don't hesitate to contact us at support@weglot.com.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.